ElyHunt/GradingHelper/README.md

 it or build upon it.

 ### It does 3 main things:
-⚪ Unzips all submissions
+⚪ Unzips all submissions, even if the zips are "stacked".

 ⚪ Stores each submission in its own folder

-⚪ Creates a .txt file for grading purposes for each submission.
+⚪ Creates a .txt file for grading purposes with each submission listed and some general grading information.

 ### Some minor things:
 ⚫ Depending on the class you're grading for, you can change how the .txt file is generated.
-⚫

 ⚫ All the zip files are stored in a zip folder.

+⚫ This program solves the problem of repeated copy-pasting and unzipping submissions by hand, saving time.

 ### For the future:
 Check the Issues section. :)